-Pursuant to the Delaware General Corporation Law, this proposal must be approved by the affirmative vote of a majority of the outstanding shares of Common Stock of the Company entitled to vote on the proposal.
-Abstentions and broker non-votes with respect to this proposal will be counted for purposes of establishing a quorum and, if a quorum is present, will have the same practical effect as a vote against this proposal.
+Pursuant to the General Corporation Law of the State of Delaware, this proposal must be approved by the affirmative vote of a majority of the outstanding shares of Common Stock of the Company entitled to vote on the proposal.
+Abstentions and broker non-votes, if applicable, with respect to this proposal will have the same practical effect as a vote against this proposal.

-The Board recommends that stockholders vote FOR the proposal to approve the Reverse Stock Split at a ratio of any whole number between one-for-two and one-for-eight, as determined by the Board, at any time before August 24, 2017, if and as determined by the Board.
+The Board recommends that stockholders vote "FOR" the proposal to approve the Reverse Stock Split at a ratio of any whole number between one-for-two and one-for-ten, as determined by the Board, and simultaneously reduce the total number of authorized shares of common stock to 200,000, at any time before August 24, 2018, if and as determined by the Board.